CLI Reference

 Standard Output (JSON)

-is specified, results are printed to stdout as JSON:
+When no --output is specified, results are printed to stdout as JSON:

 {